 Creating a timeline for an individual or family brings forward important information and ties patterns together.
 Here is one for Nicholas.
 IMPORTANT: the very first reference to him being born in France is in an 1890s DAR application, over 150 years since his birth.
-Before that, all references say his a family is originally from France, but does not say he was born there.
+Before that, all references say his family is originally from France, but does not say he was born there.

 - 1770 – a Nicholas Devore is in a land record, indicating that he owned property adjacent to a Benjamin Decker in Newtown Township, Sussex, NJ.
 This could be Benjamin Decker, son of Abraham Decker and Elisabeth Cole from Ulster, NY.
 Benjamin Decker is baptized 1748 in Walpack, and marries Rachel Brink.
-She supposedly dies in Walpack, but I’d have to research this family to be sure it’s the same Benjamin.
+She supposedly dies in Walpack, but I’d have to research this family to be sure it’s the same Benjamin Decker.
 Their daughters are baptized in Walpack in 1767-1769, so it’s likely the same one.
 There’s another Benjamin Decker baptized in Walpack in 1749, son of Benjamin Decker and Magdalena Kortrecht (Kortright/Cortwright).
 No further information is available about this Benjamin.

-- 1771 Bedford County created from Cumberland County, PA.
+- 1771 Bedford County was created from Cumberland County, PA.
 Records of this time period would say Springhill Township, Bedford County (sometimes “Spring Hill” – two words); at the time, Springhill Township encompassed all the land in Greene and Washington counties and the land in Fayette County south of Redstone Creek

 - 1772 – Nicholas Devore’s first child with an 1850 census, Nancy (m.
 Sherry), is born in NJ about 1772, per her 1850 census.
 (All earlier children die before 1850, and their children don’t have a 1880 census to say where their parents were born.)
-This means Nicholas is in NJ until, at least, 1772 and that Nicholas Devore and Sarah Decker are probably married in Sussex County, NJ.
+This means Nicholas is in New Jersey until, at least, 1772 and that Nicholas Devore and Sarah Decker are probably married in Sussex County, NJ.

-- 1773 Westmoreland County from Bedford County; records of this time period would say Springhill, Westmoreland or Manallin (Menallen) Township, Westmoreland.
+- 1773 Westmoreland County was created from Bedford County; records of this time period would say Springhill, Westmoreland or Manallin (Menallen) Township, Westmoreland.
 Before this, people from the western side of the Allegheny mountains had to travel to Carlisle, Cumberland County to do legal work.
 (Bedford was created from Cumberland in 1771, but there was no town large enough in Bedford for legal work.
 So, some records might be in Cumberland County for far western PA records.)

 - 1773 – Westmoreland County was divided into townships: Fairfield, Donegal, Huntington, Mount Pleasant, Hempfield, Pitt, Tyrone, Springhill, Manallin, Rostraver, and Armstrong.